gabrielelana/vim-markdown/test/features/headers_atx.md

 # An hash in the middle # have no special meaning

-  # This should not be an header be we are tollerant of initial white spaces
+ # This should not be an header because the hash should be the first character in the line

 This is # not an header, this is a normal paragraph and the hash must not be considered a delimiter